wienerdogracing/MinerMonitor/README.md

  * Modify minerHosts file with a list of your miners to monitor
  * Modify minerHosts path in config.ini
    * By default it will be in the same folder, but you can place it anywhere as long as you correctly set the path
- * Point web server to folder
- * Open firewall outgoing port tcp:4048
+ * Open firewall outgoing port tcp:4048 (not needed on the Pi)

 #### Finish
  * Point your browser to your webserver